 Given the time of year, you could make this a truly themed Christmas project, using snowflakes, ginger bread men and stars for the ‘carved’ features.
 However I took it a different direction.
 I’m using a few of my favourite things (but skipping the rain drops on roses and whiskers on kittens!).
-You know how we love our red VW, so of course I’m immortalizing a beetle in a little red block 😉.
+You may know how we love our upcycled kitchen cabinets so of course I’m immortalizing a VW beetle in a little red block 😉.

 Transferring the images with carbon paper didn’t work.
-Luckily I’m always prepared with plan ‘B’ and used curved scissors to cut my shapes, which I then traced around with pencil.
+Luckily I prepare a plan ‘B’.
+Using curved scissors to cut my shapes, I just traced around with pencil.
 I wore a mask to cut the actual fibre paper; you don’t want to breathe in the fine particles!

 I started by cutting double thick clear glass into 2″ squares using the morton system as a guide to make our cuts.

 Then I upcycled leftover scraps of glass and cut a rainbow of colours to complete the bottom layer of our stacks.

 Each individual block gets separated by two layers of fibre paper, which is then pinned through the centre to the DuraBoard that’s sitting right underneath the kiln paper.